open-sauced/docs/docs/contributing/introduction-to-contributing.md

 9. Completing the PR form is required.
 Make sure to fill the PR title, description, [link to an issue](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls), and all the necessary areas.

    - The title is required to begin with "feat:" or "fix:"
-   - Unsolicited code is welcomed, but an issue is required to announce your intentions.
-PRs without a linked issue will be marked invalid and closed.
+   - Unsolicited code is welcomed, but an issue is required to announce your intentions. **_PRs without a linked issue will be marked invalid and closed_**.

 _**Note for maintainers**: All pull requests need a label to assist automation.
 See the [template](https://github.com/open-sauced/open-sauced/blob/HEAD/.github/release-drafter.yml) to guide which labels to use._